inmotionhosting/ansible-role-redis/README.md

 | redis_conf_unixsocket_location | The location of the Redis unix socket file.
 | redis_conf_unixsocket_permissions | The unix permissions to set on the unix socket file.
 | redis_daemon | The name of the Redis daemon.
-| redis_packages | The packages needed by this role.

 ## Example Playbook